Mjau83/meow_sweden/README.md

 **Why am I building it?**
 This project is actually why I got into coding.
 I started up Meow Sweden in spring 2019 and started selling my cat ears and necklaces on **[Etsy](https://www.etsy.com/se-en/shop/MeowSweden?ref=seller-platform-mcnav)**.
 But I always felt like Meow Sweden should have its own homepage with it own webshop.
 And with this project I can finaly dive into how I would like it to be!
 And I can get full controll over all the design and all the functionallity.

+***Brief footnote**
+During the building of this project Gitpod experienced some issues where workspaces where stuck in "Stopped".
+Due to this issue updates and files were lost several times.
+As you look through the commits you may find traces of this as files had to be recreated and updated again.

 ## Table of Content